JuliaSmoothOptimizers/DCISolver.jl/docs/src/benchmark.md

 ## CUTEst benchmark with Knitro

 In this second part, we present the result of a similar benchmark with a maximum of 10000 variables and constraints (82 problems), and including the solver [`KNITRO`](https://link.springer.com/chapter/10.1007/0-387-30065-1_4) (Byrd, R. H., Nocedal, J., & Waltz, R. A. (2006).
 K nitro: An integrated package for nonlinear optimization.
 In Large-scale nonlinear optimization (pp. 35-59).
 Springer, Boston, MA.) via [`NLPModelsKnitro.jl`](https://github.com/JuliaSmoothOptimizers/NLPModelsKnitro.jl).
-The script is included in [/docs/script/script10000_knitro.jl)](https://github.com/JuliaSmoothOptimizers/DCISolver.jl/docs/script/script10000_knitro.jl).
-We report here a performance profile with respect to the elapsed time to solve the problems.
+The script is included in [/benchmark/script10000_knitro.jl)](https://github.com/JuliaSmoothOptimizers/DCISolver.jl/benchmark/script10000_knitro.jl).
+We report here a performance profile with respect to the elapsed time to solve the problems and to the sum of evaluations of objective and constrain functions, see [/benchmark/figures.jl)](https://github.com/JuliaSmoothOptimizers/DCISolver.jl/benchmark/figures.jl) for the code generating the profile wall.

 ![](./assets/ipopt_knitro_dcildl_82.png)